Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Description

 The _ContractAgreementMessage_ is sent by a provider when it agrees to a contract.
+It contains the contract agreement with the provider's signature.

 ### 6. ContractAgreementVerificationMessage